sampulsar/stasharr/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg?style=for-the-badge)](http://commitizen.github.io/cz-cli/)
 [![Built with SolidJS](https://img.shields.io/badge/Built%20with-SolidJS-blue?style=for-the-badge)](https://github.com/solidjs/solid)

-This userscript enables integration with your self-hosted Whisparr (v3+ only) instance and the StashDB website.
+This userscript enables integration with your self-hosted Whisparr (v3+ only) and Stash apps, and the StashDB website.

 ## Features

 - **One-click Scene Download**: Add scenes from StashDB directly to Whisparr.
+- **View in Whisparr/Stash**: View scenes in your Whisparr or Stash apps.
 - **Bulk Actions**: Add all the scenes listed on a page with one button click.
 - **Monitoring**: Monitor or Unmonitor Studios and Performers right from the StashDB website.
 - **Exclusions**: See which scenes are on your Exclusion List.